|SYDNEY LEGACY EVENTS 2016|

 Legacy Week - Sunday 28 August to Saturday 3 September

-So, dig deep, to support families of veterans who have given their lives or health.
+Thank you to those that dug deep to support families of veterans who have given their lives

 ANZAC Lunch for Legacy presented by Defence Housing Australia